2021-2022 Theme: "How Can I Be A Good American?"

 Midnight, October 31, Entries to the Post

-December 20, District winning entry due to Department Chairman*
+December 13, District Winners due to Department Chairman

 DO NOT mail District entries and required forms to State Headquarters.
 Mail them directly to the State Patriot’s Pen Chairman!